The #1 Diet for Fibromyalgia

 whole, real foods (healthy protein, fats, fruits, vegs, nuts, seeds)

-steady blood sugar, so I do include protein with every meal (so important)
+steady blood sugar, so I include protein with every meal (so important)

 warm meals (especially during flares)